Academic-ID/sapienAI/README.md

 if you come across any to help us speed up our work towards releasing a stable version.

-One current known issue is that with some Windows machines that prevents user's logging in.
+One current known issue impacts some Windows machines and prevents users from logging in.
 We are working on a fix for the issue.
 This does not seem to be an issue on Apple silicon Mac devices.